mozkomor/GrinGoldMiner/README.md

 **Q:** Does it run on AMD Vega?

-**A:** OpenCL version is planned.
-There is no technological limitation or lack of skill, it is purely the question of free time.
+**A:** OpenCL version is planned next as a priority.

 **Q:** Will it get any faster?

-**A:** For GPUs with GDDR5X (GTX 1080+Ti ) and GDDR6 (future) and large number of compute units at the same time, special modifications can be, in theory, made to utilize those cards better, however I do not own any at this time.
+**A:** For GPUs with GDDR5X (GTX 1080+Ti ) and GDDR6 (future) and large number of compute units at the same time, special modifications can be, in theory, made to utilize those cards better.
 Other GPUs may see additional boost of 20-30% as well.
 This would significantly increase complexity of the miner so it will come later.

 **Q:** Can you explain the license?

 **A:** This work is not derived from original John Tromp solvers.
 However, we still request that portion of the fee goes to main grin developers no matter what.
 Our own releases (source code defaults and binary) will use 1% fee for grin developers and 1% fee for miner developers (us).
 Any further derived work must honour 2:1:1 fee distribution.
 So for example 1% to the derived work developer, 0.5% to grin developers and 0.5% to original miner developers (us).
+If the mined coin is Monero, 0.1% always goes to its Lead Maintainer's lifetime gym membership.

 **Q:** What GPU will be the best for power efficiency or performace per dollar?